 Hands on instruction will focus on an introduction to the fundamentals of hand building, including: pinching, coiling, slab building and press moulding.
 You will also be shown how to apply decorating slips, Majolica, lustres and oxides.
 Towards the end of the course you will be shown basic wheel based work.
 This class is designed to accommodate those with little experience or those with some experience who wish to increase or refresh their proficiency and technical skills.

 This is a mixed ability class, beginners are welcome and those with some or more experience will be encouraged to develop their skills by trying out new techniques.
-As our pottery is based in a school all new learners will need to be checked through the 'Children's Barred Checklist' before they can attend.
-This will be carried out by H&FALSS and can be completed within 24 hours.

 You should be able to follow simple written and verbal instructions, demonstrations, hand-outs and health and safety information.
 You will need to be able to read a range of written materials and write short pieces of text.
 You should also be able to do simple measurements and calculations.